Jip-Hop/udev-trigger-zfs-autobackup/README.md

 ## Trigger backup

 Connect your backup disk to trigger the automatic backup.
 You'll hear a beep confirming the start of the backup and you'll receive an email with the summary of the backup job.
+Once the backup is finished, you'll hear a beep every 3 seconds until you disconnect the disk.

 ## Disable automatic backup

-To (temporarily) disable executing automatic backups, execute `trigger.sh --start`.
+To (temporarily) disable executing automatic backups, execute `trigger.sh --stop`.

 ## Snapshots / versioning